benignware/wp-bootstrap-hooks/README.md

 #### Use as Plugin

-When intended to use as plugin, you should take care of a situation where the plugin is unistalled:
+When intended to use as plugin, you should take care of a situation where the plugin is unistalled and check if the function exists first:

 ```php
 call_user_func_array( function_exists('wp_bootstrap_edit_post_link') ? 'wp_bootstrap_edit_post_link' : 'edit_post_link', array(